marcello505/publicnotes/WEBSITES.md

 [Invidio.us](https://invidio.us/) - Open-Source front-end for YouTube.
 Has the ability to play youtube videos without connecting to google's servers at all if you set the quality to \"Dash\".
+[OverTheWire.org](http://overthewire.org/) - Fun way to learn the CLI in linux.